oracle/weblogic-kubernetes-operator/site/installation.md

 # Installation

+Note that there is a short video demonstration of the installation process available [here](https://youtu.be/B5UmY2xAJnk).

 ## Register for access to the Oracle Container Registry

 The *operator* Docker images are hosted in the Oracle Container Registry.
 Before downloading the images, users must register for access to the registry by visiting [https://container-registry.oracle.com](https://container-registry.oracle.com) and clicking on the Register link.